Dear readers of ADxS.org, please forgive the disruption.

 1.3.6.
 Locus coeruleus

-The locus coeruleus regulates attention and is an important mediator of stress responses.
+The locus coeruleus regulates attention and is an important mediator of stress reactions.

-It is activated by orexin and sends the norepinephrine it produces to quite a few brain regions involved in stress systems.
+It is activated by orexin and sends the noradrenaline it produces to a number of brain regions that are involved in stress systems.

 • Stimulated by orexin